 - A: There are several differences which include:

-- Wall spacing: Schroth bars are offset from the wall to allow approximately 4" of space so arms and feet have room for placement during certain exercises.
+- Wall spacing: Both models are offset from the wall to allow approximately 4" of space so arms and feet have room for placement during certain exercises.

-- Space between rungs: Schroth Bars are slightly larger spacing to allow for arms and feet to rest on or slide between.
+- Space between rungs: Schroth Bars are slightly larger spacing which results in fewer rungs.

-- Wall Plates: Schroth Bars only have a top and bottom wall plate which allows a mirror to be mounted for observing movement.
+- Wall Plates: Both have only a top and bottom wall plate which allows a mirror to be mounted for observing movement.

 - Oval vs. Round Rungs: Schroth Bars have oval rungs vs round.
 Some scoliosis patients have weaker grip strength and the oval rungs assist.
 They are also more comfortable while hanging.
 Round rungs allow consistent grip for 360 degrees which is beneficial when inverting or other non-standard hand positions.

 - Q: CAN FITNESS BARS BE USED FOR SCOLIOSIS TREATMENT?